Karnataka cuisine

 Karnataka cuisine is the cuisine of the Indian state of Karnataka.
-It is similar to the cuisine of neighboring states Goa, Maharashtra, Telangana, Andhra Pradesh, and Tamil Nadu.
 It is commonly served on a banana leaf, especially for special occasions.

-Its varieties include Mysore/Bangalore cuisine, North Karnataka cuisine, Udupi cuisine, Kodagu/Coorg cuisine, Karavali/coastal cuisine, and Saraswat cuisine.
+Its varieties include Mysore and Bangalore cuisine, North Karnataka cuisine, Udupi cuisine, Kodagu and Coorg cuisine, Karavali and coastal cuisine, and Saraswat cuisine.
 It includes vegan, vegetarian, and meat items, as well as savory and sweet dishes.